Shelley Rees

 Shelley Rees is a Welsh television actress best known for playing the character of Stacey Jones in the Welsh television soap Pobol y Cwm.
 She also plays the part of Jo Pugh in the S4C drama series 2 Dy a Ni, for which she was nominated for a Welsh BAFTA award.

-She is now a Councillor for Plaid Cymru in Pentre.
+Rees was a Councillor for Plaid Cymru in Pentre ward of Rhondda Cynon Taff from 2012 to 2022, but choose not to stand again following threats by a resident that frightened her family.